Sudbury Division Modelling Resources

 - La Mesa Model Railroad Club – SP/ATSF Tehachapi Pass line built in a museum.

-- Bill Schneider’s New York, Ontario & Western layout.
+- Bill Schneider’s New York, Ontario & Western – Archived blog of a small but mighty layout.

-- Larry Reynolds – PRR Altoona Area – The Pennsylvania circa 1950’s.
-Great modelling plus operations-based layout with working US&S CTC dispatching panel coupled with PRR position light signals.
+- Larry Reynolds – PRR Altoona Area – Circa 1950s with working US&S CTC dispatch panel coupled with PRR position light signals.

 - What is it about the Iowa Interstate that inspires modern shortline modelling?
-Two different blogs help answer that; James McNab’s IAIS Grimes Line and Scott Thornton’s IAIS Milan Branch.
+Two different blogs help answer that; James McNab’s IAIS Hills Line and Scott Thornton’s IAIS Milan Branch.

 - North American Prototype Modelers – A Milwaukee based club with an impressive layout.